Saesenthessis66/lstm/README.md

 # LSTM neural network

-Takes 3x5 matrix on input and produces 1x5 matrix on output.
+Takes 3x5 matrix on input and produces 3 values on output.